 It likely comes as no surprise that much of the national security work we do requires working onsite in a SCIF (sensitive compartmented information facility).
 That said, Becky notes that, “there are some emerging opportunities that allow space for unclassified work to be conducted remotely.”

 Senior Program Manager Ashely Fagan agrees.
 “We’re having discussions about the future of work with our clients,” says Ashely.
-“And we’re at the forefront of maintaining a diverse, distributed, and digital national security workforce.”
+“And we’re at the forefront of maintaining a distributed and digital national security workforce."

 What can a candidate expect during the hiring process?